 But isn’t it true that we constantly share content with a goal in mind?
 We want people to see it, react to it, and, if the message needs it, take appropriate action.
 But how can we tell whether our posts are hitting a wider audience?

-Sharing and liking is one thing, but don’t you think having a clue how many people are viewing your post and who in particular is viewing your post will assist with better engagement?
+Sharing and liking is one thing, but don’t you think having a clue how many people are viewing your Facebook post and who in particular is viewing your post will assist with better engagement?
 So, knowing who has viewed our Facebook post will help filter our content more wisely.
-Let’s see what the app has in store for us for this concern.

 Isn’t it always a source of interest to discover who has been peeking at our Facebook posts?
 Many people, for example, make their posts publicly visible.
 People can still see your posts irrespective of your privacy settings on Facebook, based on your account’s visibility.